The Witcher: Nightmare of the Wolf anime releases on Netflix in August

 Season 2 of the live action Netflix Witcher show is coming in December, but before that, Netflix is releasing an anime movie called The Witcher: Nightmare of the Wolf in August.
 You can see the trailer for that above.

-The movie is focused on Geralt's witcher mentor, Vesemir, and comes from Studio Mir, whose previous work includes The Legend of Korra and Dota: Dragon's Blood.
+The movie focuses on Geralt's witcher mentor, Vesemir, and the animation comes from Studio Mir, whose previous work includes The Legend of Korra and Dota: Dragon's Blood.

+While Dota: Dragon's Blood's didn't excite us much, we've loved Netflix's Castlevania anime series (from Frederator Studios, Powerhouse Animation, and others).
+The brief Nightmare of the Wolf trailer looks interesting enough, and the poster (below) is pretty sweet.

 The Witcher: Nightmare of the Wolf will be available to stream on Netflix on August 23, 2021, which is a bit earlier than we expected, since we've heard so little about it.